Which city is cheaper, Venice or Berlin?

 Venice is known to be a very family-friendly place to visit.
 Even for kids, visiting this city is all about soaking up the atmosphere and sense of place.
 It is unlike anywhere else in the world.
 The canals, historic buildings, gondolas, and plazas offer a special environment, even for kids who may be burned out from exploring cities.
 Attractions that appeal to kids include visiting the prisons at Doge's Palace, shopping for masks, and taking a ride on a gondola.

-Venice is a great city for couples, as it has plenty to offer.
+Venice has so much to offer for a romantic couple's vacation.
 With its many truly unique romantic experiences, this city makes for a truly memorable honeymoon or romantic getaway.
 Ride a gondola, get lost in the city, and enjoy pasta and music around town to make the experience unlike any other.

-With so many budget-friendly offerings, Berlin is extremely popular for backpackers.
+A large number of backpackers visit Berlin, as it is a very popular city for budget travelers.
 The city has no shortage of hostels to choose from, many of which organize activities and tours that guests can enjoy.

-For students, both Berlin and Venice are fairly comparable places to visit.
+For students, both Berlin and Venice are terrific places to visit.

 Berlin is a great destination for students.
 With it's rich culture and eclectic creative side, this city appeals to many international students.
 There's also a great social scene that is perfect for university students.